Discover the factors that affect the durability of a fixed prosthesis and how to ensure better long-term results.

 Some simple recommendations make a difference:

-- Maintaining a strict oral hygiene routine;
+- Maintain a rigorous oral hygiene routine;

-- Attending the recommended maintenance appointments;
+- Attend the recommended maintenance appointments;

-- Avoiding smoking;
+- Avoid smoking;

-- Using protection in cases of bruxism;
+- Use protection in cases of bruxism;

 Small daily care measures have a direct impact on the durability of the treatment.